mycrl/mirror/README.md

 The project is cross-platform, but the priority platforms supported are Windows and Android, Unlike a solution like DLAN, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 150-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.

+Unlike traditional screen casting implementations, this project can work in forwarding mode, in which it can support casting to hundreds or thousands of devices at the same time, which can be useful in some specific scenarios (e.g., all advertising screens in a building).

 ## Documentation

 -   Rust: [hylarana crate document](https://mycrl.github.io/hylarana/hylarana/index.html)